cardano-scaling/website/monthly/2024-04-monthly.md

 ![](./img/2024-04-starmap.jpg)

 As one can see from past quarters, opening up the governance of scalability projects is a recurring theme and of highest priority.
-On the other hand, these proposed work items were mostly shaped and prioritised in private discussions between IOI and PaloIT.

-Consequently, we will need to open discussions of what is valuable to build, to gather feedback and ensure individual projects tie into a compelling portfolio across the whole ecosystem.
+Ironically, the proposed work items above were mostly shaped and prioritised in private discussions between IOI and PaloIT.
+We will need to open discussions of what is valuable to build, to gather feedback and ensure individual projects tie into a compelling and _fundable_ portfolio across the whole ecosystem.

 A first glimpse of this already happened at the Buidler Fest where a spontaneous (open space) session on "the future of Hydra and Mithril" spawned great interest and new ideas like